Sunny9810/Workout-App/README.md

 WHEN: done with workout, the user can click on the bottom right corner button
 THEN: they will be redirected  back to main page

+WHEN: user clicks on 'warm-up"
+THEN:they will be prompted with motivational quotes to start the workout and will be provided with three exercises to choose and start the wram-up.

 WHEN: the user is redirected back they will  click the 'cool down' section that will redirect you to separate page
-THEN: they will be prompted with motivational quote and three quick exercises to end their day
+THEN: they will be prompted  to write their own motivational quote and three quick exercises to end their day

 ## Contributing